gachaqui0905/pcpp-discord-bot/README.md

 This is a bot that fetches config info from a given link to a config.
 It returns product name, image, price, and total.
 Chat GPT helped me a little bit
 # Installation

-1 : Download the BotPCPP.py file
+1 : Do a git clone https://github.com/gachaqui0905/pcpp-discord-bot pcpp-discord-bot

-2 : Install Python 3.11 or 3.12
+2 : Install Python 3.11 or 3.12, cd to the directory where you cloned the repo and do a pip install -r requirements.txt

 3 : Install VSCode or any code interpreter